 Customer relationship management (CRM) software is crucial for handling customer data.
 They improve customer relationships, facilitate product promotion, and boost sales campaigns.
 HubSpot, Salesforce, and Freshworks are examples of CRMs.

 Vertical SaaS is a family of software products that serve the needs of a niche industry or narrow market.
-They handle the distinct needs of a particular sector like healthcare, banking, retail, or hospitality.
-Examples of vertical Saas include Veeva, Procore and Clio.
+They handle the distinct needs of a particular sector like SaaS business in healthcare, banking, retail, or hospitality.
+Examples of vertical Saas include Veeva, Procore, and Clio.

 The future of SaaS products

 SaaS continues to grow exponentially and remains the largest market segment.
 Virtually every sphere of human activity has its own distinct SaaS software that is designed to facilitate or improve operations.
-With such vast and diverse SaaS solutions out there, what's next?
+With such vast and diverse SaaS solutions out there, what awaits us in SaaS development future?

 Here are just five of the growing trends for SaaS app development:

-- Artificial intelligence (AI) – AI has expanded to cloud solutions and is expected to develop within the future of SaaS.
+- Artificial intelligence (AI) – AI has expanded to cloud solutions and is expected to develop within the future of SaaS development.